Fundamental MATLAB Classes

 There are many different data types, or classes, that you can

-can work with in the MATLAB® software.
-You can build matrices and arrays of floating-point and
+work with in MATLAB®.
+You can build matrices and arrays of floating-point and integer data,

 All of the fundamental MATLAB classes are shown in the diagram below: